claudiuciobanu/Testing-portofolio/README.md

 10. Open with Google Chrome.

 **Expected results:**
-The user should receive an informative field that the JavaScript runs.
+The user should receive an informative field that the settings are ok and JavaScript runs.